 Our skin protects us from the harsh environment, however it will get damaged from the environment, and skin loses its ability to heal as fast as we age.
 Signs of skin damage may show up as dark spots like hyperpigmentation, fine lines, and acne scars.

 Vitamin C is one of the ingredients applied topically that will help prevent and even reverse some of the damage that occurs on skin.
 When the skin ages or gets photodamaged from UV rays, Vitamin C levels on the skin actually lower, that’s why we need to put it back as much as we can and applying it topically is the best way.

 A Vitamin C serum can’t do it alone though.
-It's also important to use UV protection each day to reap the benefits a Vitamin C serum.
+It's also important to use UV protection each day to reap the benefits of a Vitamin C serum.

 - Brightens Skin